 Get the facts behind the City of Orange's Park locations and acreages.

 Did you know Orange is short 169 acres of parkland for its population?
-Learn more at Orange Needs Parks.
+View the Orange Needs Parks website.

 In the summer of 2011 volunteers successfully qualified a referendum petition for the November 2012 ballot which opposes changing the General Plan to permanently sacrifices 51-acres of recreational open space at the Ridgeline Tennis and Golf Club.